Clash of Clans tips and tricks - Get all the trophies with this guide!

 - Freeze - stops troops and defensive buildings for a period of time.
 It cannot freeze hostile Hidden Tesla before it's revealed.
 A common tactic is to freeze defenses and destroy them while disabled.
-It can be game changing to disable splash damage Mortars or Wizard Towers and then send a bunch of goblin warriors or barbarians to fight.
+It can be game-changing to disable splash damage Mortars or Wizard Towers and then send a bunch of goblin warriors or barbarians to fight.
 Otherwise, they’ll get wiped off.

-* Clone - replicates all troops within its radius except of Heroes.
+- Clone - replicates all troops within its radius except Heroes.
 Copied troops are equal level to the original troop.
 They last a limited time, so it's a good option to have them tanking before the original units.
 Cloned are not taken into account for triggering Eagle Artillery, but the spell itself is 15 troop housing space.
 Cloning a Golem or Lava Hound with low health will result in full HP unit spawn.
-Cloning your troops in the core of enemy base might be also useful.
+Cloning your troops in the core of an enemy base might be also useful.
 The spell spawns clones randomly, so smart placing can have some of your troops spawned behind the enemy wall.

 - Poison - damages and slows enemy units.
 It takes only one housing space compared to Lighting two housing spaces, so you can say it's a cheaper version of Zap.
 It does scaling damage similar to single target mode Inferno Tower.
 It's extremely useful in dealing with high HP Clan Castle troops like Dragons, Valkyries, and Balloons.
 You can stack them, but only the scaling effect will increase.

-- Earthquake - deals percentage damage to all structures within its radius, with an exception of Gold Storages, Elixir Storages and Dark Elixir Storages.
+- Earthquake - deals percentage damage to all structures within its radius, with an exception of Gold Storages, Elixir Storages, and Dark Elixir Storages.
 Subsequent Earthquake spells dropped in the same place will deal less damage to the building, except walls.
 As percentage damage spell it's the most effective when used on high HP buildings.
 It is also good against the high density of structures, at some points being more effective than Jump spell.

 - Bat spell - arguably the most powerful and useful among Dark Spells.
 It spawns a swarm of bats focused on Defenses.
-You can use the swarm either to distract Air Defenses and create some space for other troops (Balloons, Dragons) or combine them with Lava Hounds and get rid off defenses while Hounds are tanking.
+You can use the swarm either to distract Air Defenses and create some space for other troops (Balloons, Dragons) or combine them with Lava Hounds and get rid of defenses while Hounds are tanking.
 To counter them you should use multiple target Inferno Towers, air mode X-Bows, Archer Towers, Air Bombs as well as Archer Queen.

 Before searching for an opponent you need to decide, whether you’re pushing for trophies or farming, cause these are two different animals.